-The aim of this chapter is to present the frame of our analysis, and to introduce the downlink interference factor parameter which represents a characteristics of cellular radio networks.
+The aim of this chapter is to present the frame of our analysis, and to introduce the downlink interference factor parameter which represents a characteristic of cellular radio networks.

 In this chapter, the interference model is introduced and the basic derivations of cellular radio network.
 We first define the downlink interference factor f.
-It represents the ratio between external and internal received power experienced by a mobile.
+It represents the ratio between external (other-cell) and internal (inner-cell) received power experienced by a mobile.
 We show that it characterizes cellular radio systems.
-Though our analysis is focused on CDMA systems, it can be applied to any system where transmitting nodes generate interferences such as OFDMA ones.
+Our analysis can be applied to any system where transmitting nodes generate interferences such as CDMA and OFDMA ones.
+We focus on CDMA systems.

-2.2 Interference Model and Notations
+2.2 Interference model and notations